rexlabsio/enum-php/README.md

 ### map()

-Returns an array which maps the constants, and any values.
-This method is implemented in a sub-class.
+Returns an array which maps the constant keys to a value.

-### flip()
+This method can be optionally implemented in a sub-class.

-If a map exists, this returns an array with a flipped mapping - value => constant
+The default implementation returns an array of keys mapped to `null`.

 ### keys()